-My job as a South Carolina car accident attorney is to help injured people receive full compensation for their losses.
+My job as a South Carolina drunk driving accident lawyer is to help injured people receive full compensation for their losses.
 The only way to achieve that aim is to hold at-fault parties liable for the harm they cause or set in motion.
 Therefore, when a drunk driver injures or kills an innocent person, South Carolina dram shop laws say that the drunk driver as well as the bars and restaurants that set the foreseeable event in motion must be held accountable.
 Otherwise, the loss falls on the shoulders of the innocent.

 Injured by a Drunk Driver?
 Contact Kenny Berger Today

 If you have questions about dram shop laws and drunk driving accidents in South Carolina, I am here to help.
-To receive free copies of my books and schedule a free consultation, call my Columbia office today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+To receive free copies of my books and schedule a free consultation, call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.